Hi, I’m Sarah

 Why “The Creative Counsellor”?

 Creativity is such a huge part of my spirit, everything I do connects to my creative heart.
 I think to be human is to be deeply creative - even when we aren’t using paints, cameras, sculptures, words, etc, to express it.
 Creativity exists because humans exist, and counselling is unpacking, exploring, making space for the prism of what it means to be human.
-My approach to counselling is open, nonjudgmental and deeply creative - and creativity has been a huge help for me in navigating ADHD.
-I wanted to build a practice made to journey alongside fellow neurodivergent folks, creatives exploring their practice, those navigating grief & loss, and those wanting to unfold more about themselves in a therapeutic and supportive space.

 The things that bring me joy